 How to Deal with Breaks in the Supply Chain

 As people look are ordered to stay home and practice social distancing, it is realistic to assume that ecommerce sellers will see an increase in order volume, especially with household necessities.
-Whether you process product fulfillment in-house or partner with a third-party logistics (3PL) provider, it will crucial to communicate about any delays.
+Whether you process product fulfilment in-house or partner with a third-party logistics (3PL) provider, it will crucial to communicate about any delays.
 It will be critical to brand protection during this period as with any other service outage impact.
 Sellers need to establish or review a crisis communications plan.
-This should include multi-location fulfillment strategies as well as customer communication messaging during a crisis.
+This should include multi-location fulfilment strategies as well as customer communication messaging during a crisis.

 Although the extra sales are a welcome side-effect of the Coronavirus (COVID-19) pandemic, online sellers will have to deal with the possibility of a supply chain disruption.
 This can be a serious issue for many ecommerce sellers as many brands today manufacture goods in Asia which has being heavily impacted by the virus.
 As the virus spreads, the challenges already arising in Asian manufacturing will be felt globally.